medic/cht-core/tests/scalability/README.md

 The script `start-ec2-cht.sh` begins by requesting an ec2 instance in the ca-central-1 region.
 While it is starting it gets the public DNS name of that instance.
 The instance is started with `user-data` script located at `cht-core/tests/scalability/prepare-ec2.sh`.
 AWS cli requires the script be encoded in base64.
 That step is handled in the start scripts.
 This brings up CHT 4.x in Docker on that machine.

-While docker-compose is bringing up CHT, `start-ec2-cht.sh` starts to check for API to be up by curling  `https://$PublicDnsName/api/info` until a version number is returned.
+While docker compose is bringing up CHT, `start-ec2-cht.sh` starts to check for API to be up by curling  `https://$PublicDnsName/api/info` until a version number is returned.

 cht-conf and its dependencies are now installed. cht-conf then uploads the seed data which is located in `cht-core/tests/scalability/csv`.
 Then we wait for sentinel to process all these changes by checking the sentinel-meta-data processed sequence against the `_changes`  feed with the since request param.